Skip to content

 • prepare the body for dynamic load

-• movement driven from the hips
+• the movement is driven from the hips

-• control in shoulders and arms
+• maintain control in the shoulders and arms

 • avoid collapsing in the shoulders